nGhart/wireframing/README.md

 The wireframe used for Project Airbnb is a High-Fidelity Wireframe.

 It includes detailed UI elements that closely represent the final application which gives users a clear understanding of the final product design.

+## Popular Wireframing Tools

+Wireframing tools make it easier to design, visualize, and collaborate on digital product layouts.
+They provide built-in features for creating interactive mockups and testing user flows efficiently.
+Below are some popular wireframing tools used by designers and developers.

+Figma: Its advantages are centered around accessibility, collaboration, and a unified design ecosystem.

+Adobe XD: Great for prototyping and integrating with other Adobe products.

+Sketch: Popular for macOS users with a strong plugin ecosystem.

+Balsamiq: Focuses on low-fidelity wireframing with a simple drag-and-drop interface.

+Draw.io (Diagrams.net): Free and easy-to-use for quick diagrams and flowcharts.

+### Figma

+Figma is a cloud-based design and prototyping tool widely used for wireframing, UI design, and collaboration.

+#### Key Features

+Real-Time Collaboration: Multiple users can design and edit the same file simultaneously, making teamwork seamless.

+Components & Reusability: Designers can create reusable elements like buttons and forms to maintain consistency.

+Prototyping: Allows you to add interactivity and create clickable wireframes without coding.

+Cross-Platform Access: Works directly in the browser—no installation required.

+Version Control: Automatically saves changes and tracks version history.

+#### Why Figma is Great for Wireframing

+Figma streamlines the design process from concept to prototype, making it ideal for both low-fidelity and high-fidelity wireframes.
+Its intuitive interface and collaboration tools make it perfect for teams that want to iterate quickly and stay aligned throughout the project.